Glasgow Prestwick Airport: Commercial use

+In 1945, American Overseas Airlines began regular transatlantic commercial flights began between Prestwick and New York.
+AOA was later acquired by Pan Am, which used Prestwick as a stop between Europe and North America into the 1970s.
+BOAC also used Prestwick as a stop between London and New York in the late 1940s and 1950s.

+In the 1980s, Prestwick continued to see scheduled transatlantic flights by Air Canada and Northwest Airlines.
+These carriers both moved their operations to Glasgow Airport after government restrictions were lifted in 1990.
+Until 1990, the British government required all transatlantic flights to and from Scotland to use Prestwick.

+Recent history

 1990s

 1992 marked the beginning of a renaissance for the struggling airport when purchased by "Canadian entrepreneur" Matthew Hudson in a "dramatic rescue".
 Hudson initiated the construction of the airport's railway station on the existing Ayrshire Coast Line (Glasgow–Ayr), which runs past the airfield, making it the first Scottish airport with its own railway station.
 In her book about Prestwick Airport, South Ayrshire councillor Ann Galbraith writes about this tough time in the airport's history, saying that "if it hadn't been for Matthew Hudson the airport wouldn't be here today".

 In 1994, Irish budget airline Ryanair opened a route to the airport from Dublin, followed by a second route in 1995 to London Stansted.
 In 1998, a third route to Paris-Beauvais was introduced and the airport was sold by Hudson to the Scottish transport company Stagecoach Group.